gdtk-uq/gdtk/README.md

 a Fortran-2003 compiler for building some of the thermochemical models.

 You may use the reference DMD compiler or the GDC or LDMD2 compilers.
-We have been developing with the DMD32 and DMD64 compilers from versions 2.067 through 2.073.
+We have been developing with the recent DMD32 and DMD64 compilers, from version 2.073.
-We also use GCC and GFortran.
+For the C and Fortran compilers, we use gcc and gfortran.

+Beyond having a standard Linux system with recent compilers, the build of the Lua interpreter requires the development packages for libreadline and libncurses.

 Going into the `dgd/src/eilmer` directory you will find a single `makefile` that allows the build to proceed with the command `make install`.